The Royal Family Is Not Allowed to Give out Autographs for a Very Good Reason

 There are certain exceptions to this rule, however.
 If members of the royal family are attending an official event with a guest book, they are free to sign.
 And Prince Charles broke the rule back in 2010 when he wrote his name down on a scrap of paper for a victim of a flood in Cornwall.

-A quick review of some royal rules: they can’t sign an autograph, they can’t eat this food, their kids cannot play with this toy, they must always bring this outfit wherever they travel, and their kids can’t wear pants.
+A quick review of some royal rules: they can’t sign an autograph, they can’t eat this food, their kids cannot play with this toy, and they must always bring this outfit wherever they travel.
 Got it?
 Got it.